Using Bach Flower Remedies To Naturally Treat Panic Attacks

 Panic attacks involve a complex interplay between physiological and psychological factors.
 Physiologically, panic attacks trigger the body's stress response, also known as the "fight-or-flight" response.
 This leads to the release of stress hormones, such as adrenaline, which prepare the body for a perceived threat.
 The surge of adrenaline can result in increased heart rate, rapid breathing, and other physical symptoms associated with panic attacks.

 On a psychological level, panic attacks can stem from deep-rooted fears, traumatic experiences, or ongoing stress.
-They often arise from a combination of genetic predisposition and environmental triggers.
+They often arise from a combination of genetics and environmental triggers.
 Anxiety disorders, such as panic disorder or generalised anxiety disorder, can also increase the likelihood of experiencing panic attacks.

 panic attacks bach flower remedies